zalando/zalenium/README.md

   * `--firefoxContainers` -> Firefox nodes created on startup.
 Default is 1.
   * `--maxDockerSeleniumContainers` -> Max number of docker-selenium containers running at the same time.
 Default is 10.
   * `--sauceLabsEnabled` -> Start Sauce Labs node or not.
 Defaults to 'true'.
+  * `--videoRecordingEnabled` -> Sets if video is recorded in every test.
+Defaults to 'true'.

 * Stop it: `docker stop zalenium`